rzzzwilson/PixelVFO/Design.rst

 digit, which will present a keypad (digits 1->9, 0, #).
 Clicking on a keypad digit will change the highlighted frequency digit and move to the next digit.
-Changing the last digit in the frequency buffer will dismiss the keypad.
-Pressing the '#' keypad digit will dismiss the keypad.
+Changing the last digit in the frequency buffer will result in the highlight remaining on the last digit.
+Pressing the '#'xi keypad digit will dismiss the keypad.
 Selecting any digit in the frequency buffer will move the highlight to that digit.

 The menu will be shown after pressing the 'Menu' button.